After Service Watering Instructions

 Weeds will germinate as well

 It is more important to establish the grass than to kill the weeds at this time.
-Winter annual weed germination, such as henbit, chickweed, wild garlic/onion, and bittercress, is normal.
+Winter annual weed germination, such as henbit, chickweed, wild garlic/onion and bittercress, it is normal.
 Weed control herbicides cannot be applied to new turf.
-New turf must have been mowed at least 2-3 times before we can apply such applications.
+New turf must have been mowed at least 2-3 times before we can apply such applications

 Talk to a Specialist to get more info!